dvcrn/slack-thread-summarizer/README.md

-# Slack Summarizer
+# Elixir GPT Slack Bot

-Slackbot written in Elixir to summarize the content of a slack thread with ChatGPT
+Slackbot written in Elixir to summarize (or act on) the content of slack messages with ChatGPT

-Invite it to a channel, then mention it in a thread and it will generate a summary of what has been said
+Invite it to a channel, then mention it (in a thread) and it will generate a summary of what has been said

 ![screenshot](screenshot.png)